AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/MS-4018-Gettingstartedpages/GettingstartedLab02.md

 # Getting Started with Draft, improve, and share your document with Copilot in Word

-Welcome to your Creating a Build a presentation from start to finish with Copilot in PowerPoint lab!
-We've prepared a seamless environment for you to explore and learn how to transform business content into an engaging, client-ready presentation using Copilot.
+Welcome to your Draft, Improve, and Share Your Document with Copilot in Word lab!
+We've prepared a seamless environment for you to explore and learn how to draft, refine, and collaborate on a project report using Copilot in Word.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment